 What is a Refurbished Product?

-The products sold in Apple's online refurbished store are pre-owned products that have been returned to Apple by customers who ran into some kind of defect, such as a faulty SSD on a Retina MacBook Pro or dead pixels on an iPad's display.
-They may also be products that customers have elected to recycle through Apple's recycling program or products that were unwanted and returned.
+The products sold in Apple's online refurbished store are pre-owned products that have been returned to Apple by customers who ran into some kind of defect, such as a faulty SSD on a MacBook Pro or dead pixels on an iPad's display.
+They may also be products that customers have elected to recycle through Apple's recycling program or products that were unwanted and returned even in perfect condition.

-Apple repairs these products and replaces all faulty parts before offering them for sale again through its refurbished site online.
+Apple repairs these products and replaces all faulty parts before offering them for sale again through the online refurbished site.
 Refurbished products are only available through Apple's website and are not offered within retail stores.

 Refurbished Products Available From Apple

-Apple offers a wide range of refurbished products in its online store, from Macs and iPads to the Apple TV and accessories like the AirPort.
+Apple offers a wide range of refurbished products in its online store, from Macs and iPads to the Apple TV and Apple Watch.
 Refurbished products range from stock models to those that have been custom built with upgraded parts through Apple's custom build-to-order options.
 A full list of products that can be purchased at a discount is below:

 Apple Watch and Other Products:

-The available stock from Apple's refurbished site is based on what people return or have replaced.
+The stock on Apple's refurbished site is based on what people return or have replaced.
 That means the refurbished products that are available are constantly fluctuating and are only available in very limited quantities.
-It also means many of the Macs that are available may not be stock machines, instead featuring various upgrades to hardware like RAM, hard drive/SSD, graphics cards, and processors.
+It also means many of the Macs that are available may not be stock machines, instead featuring various upgrades to hardware like RAM, SSD storage, and processors.

 Before making a purchase from the refurbished store, make sure to thoroughly read all product descriptions and research the hardware in the machine to make sure that it meets your needs.
 Many older Macs continue to be capable options that will last for many years, but there can be some notable differences in both performance and included features.